Last Updated: October 7, 2024

 While you can technically serve as your own registered agent if you choose, there are a number of reasons why this isn’t ideal.
 Just a few of the drawbacks include:

-• You could be served with court summons or notification your business has had legal action taken against it in front of clients, customers, and even investors.
+• You could be served with a court summons or notification your business has had legal action taken against it in front of clients, customers, and even investors.

 • You’ll need to always be available to receive legal notices during regular business hours (this can make travel difficult).